Tarsiciosh/EssentialFeed/NOTES.md

 func display(_ stubs: [])
 let cells = [CellController] = ...
 return CellController(cellController, cellController, cellController) TS
-- annoying to pass three times
+- it worked but it's annoying to pass three times the same instance
-- change CellController to be a struct (user let dataSource etc..)
+- change CellController to be a struct (let dataSource etc..)
 - create public init (_ dataSource: .. & .. & ..)
 - that implements all of the protocols
 - now we can pass in FeedSnaphotTest only one cellController